GetStoreConnect/clean-theme/README.md

 ### 2. Manually Add the Missing Templates

-- Navigate to the theme templates section.
+- Navigate to the theme templates section
-- Add the missing templates listed above to your `resources` directory.
+- Add the missing templates listed above to your `resources` directory

 ### 3. Unzip and Update Your Theme

-- Unzip your theme package.
+- Unzip your theme package
-- Locate each of the required templates within the unzipped files.
+- Locate each of the required templates within the unzipped files
-- Update the content of each template to match the new files accordingly.
+- Update the content of each template to match the new files accordingly

 ## Directory Structure